Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Introduction

-Here we introduce a new method, \emph{\persist} (Persistent expression in Spatial Transcriptomics), that quantifies spatial variability via the topological activity in a gene’s expression pattern \cite{carlsson2009topology}.
-Our methodology is based on quantifying the number and significance of `hotspots’ in a gene’s expression, taking the presence of one or more distinct regions of differential gene expression as indicative of spatial structure. \persist is able to detect a broad range of spatial patterns and is robust to variance in tissue morphology.
-Moreover, \persist makes no assumptions about the statistical distribution of gene expression or gene count data, being instead based purely on the data's topology.
-This enables \persist to be easily applied to other spatial 'omics modalities, and we show this by using \persist to analyse a spatial metabolomics data set \cite{msi_overview}.
+We present an approach based on persistent homology (PH) \cite{ph_roadmap, wasserman} that quantifies spatial variability via the topological activity in a gene’s expression pattern \cite{carlsson2009topology}.
+Loosely speaking, our methodology is based on quantifying the number and significance of `hotspots’ of expression, taking the presence of one or more distinct regions of differential gene expression as indicative of spatial structure.
+Via this highly generalised notion of spatial structure, we are able to detect a broad range of spatial patterns in a way that is robust to variance in tissue morphology.
+Moreover, using topology we are able to avoid restricting assumptions about the statistical distribution of gene expression or gene count data.
+This enables our methodology to be naturally extended to other spatial omics modalities, which we demonstrate by analysing a mass spectrometry imaging sample \cite{msi_overview}.

-Although there exist other methods that perform SVG identification via continuous spatial structure quantification, \persist is more robust than such methods, identifies novel patterns of spatial structure not picked up on by \cite{sepal_paper}, and produces a score that can be used for additional analytical tasks.
+We explore the capabilities of our persistent homology for SVG identification by using our approach to analyse spatial transcriptomics data from kidney disease and myocardial infarction samples.
+We also show how our topological quantification of spatial structure can be used to automatically identify genes which show a difference in spatial expression between Acute Kidney Injury and Chronic Kidney Disease samples.
+We illustrate the generalisability of persistent homology by using our methodology to identify spatially variable metabolites in a spatial metabolomics sample.

+In order to assess whether persistent homology brings new capabilities to the task of SVG identification, we also compare results from our method with those obtained using a range of other popular SVG identification techniques.
+We find that persistent homology detects a broader range of spatial structures, and produces more consistent results across different samples and biological settings.
+In comparison to Sepal, the only other SVG identification method the authors are aware of that performs SVG identification via a continuous quantification of spatial variability, we find that our topology based score identifies novel patterns of spatial structure, and is more effective for additional analytical tasks.